How to Grow Parsnips in Your Garden

 How to Grow Parsnips - Harvest Time

 Harvest roots after they have been exposed to freezing temperatures.
 Cold weather improves flavor and sweetness, as the starches turn to sugars.
-This is why Parsnips taste better after the first freeze.
+Consequentially, parsnips taste better after the first freeze.
 Better still, wait for the first several days of at or near freezing weather

 Do not grab the plant to pull out the roots.
 The plant will almost always break away from the roots.
 Rather, dig out roots with a shovel or pitchfork.

 Parsnips are excellent for over-wintering in the soil.
-You should be able to harvest roots well into the spring.
+As a result, you should be able to harvest roots well into the spring.
 Cover the area with mulch or straw, to keep the ground from freezing.

 Plant Hardiness